 GOVERNOR AWARDS KNOX CO.
 COMPANY JOB TRAINING GRANT

-NASHVILLE – Governor Phil Bredesen and Tennessee Department of Labor & Workforce Development Commissioner James Neeley have awarded $24,785 to Vinylex in Knoxville, Tennessee, for incumbent worker training.
+NASHVILLE – Governor Phil Bredesen and Tennessee Department of Labor & Workforce Development Commissioner James Neeley have awarded $50,000 to Bush Brothers & Company in Knoxville, Tennessee.
 More than $3 million in Incumbent Worker Training Grants was awarded in fiscal year 2005-06 benefiting almost 15,000 Tennessee workers who retained their jobs and received skill upgrades.

 “The Incumbent Worker Training Grants are essential to help Tennessee’s workers look to the future with job growth and stability,” said Governor Bredesen.
 “This grant will help keep this company competitive and increase the skills of their talented employees.”

 "The Incumbent Worker Training Program provides grant funding for customized training for existing businesses," said Commissioner Neeley.
 "I am proud to award this grant money to keep area workers on the job."